Caro996/Telling-stories-with-data/final_project_CarolineZHU.md

 [Data Source: Growth of music sales on the day after the Grammy Awards in 2020, by type](https://www.statista.com/statistics/252744/growth-of-music-sales-following-the-grammay-awards/)
 Grammy awards drive the sales of songs and are one of the best ways to advertise artists’ songs.
 What happens to females artists is that they are overwhelmed in a vicious circle:
-1.They do not have money to advertize their songs 2.Their songs cannot be heard and noticed
+1.They do not have money to advertize their songs.
+2.Their songs cannot be heard and noticed.
-3.Less or even no popuarity makes it hard to gain Grammys 4.No opportunities to reveal his song at the Grammys 5.Grammys are always gained by famous artists: success attracts success, while failure induces failure.
+3.Less or even no popuarity makes it hard to gain Grammys.
+4.No opportunities to reveal his song at the Grammys.
+5.Grammys are always gained by famous artists: success attracts success, while failure induces failure.
 📍 Story Telling Point: More women songs deserve hearing and noticing through Grammys.

 ## ***Scenario 6️⃣***
 **Call to action**
 1. Get involved with organizations that support women in audio.